couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-design-internals.markdown

 moxi (it's not broken).
 However, the work queue code allows any work task to be assigned to a different thread.

-**Unhandled:** `[:unknown-tag :bridgehead]` A work task is a function pointer plus opaque callback data.
+Work TasksA work task is a function pointer plus opaque callback data.

-**Unhandled:** `[:unknown-tag :bridgehead]` Both the connection assignment queue code and the work queue code integrate with libevent, and use the memcached-inspired trick of writing one byte to a pipe, if necessary, in order to wakeup a target thread that might be waiting for file-descriptor activity in libevent.
+Work Queues & LibeventBoth the connection assignment queue code and the work queue code integrate with libevent, and use the memcached-inspired trick of writing one byte to a pipe, if necessary, in order to wakeup a target thread that might be waiting for file-descriptor activity in libevent.

-**Unhandled:** `[:unknown-tag :bridgehead]` The work queue facility is fundamentally asynchronous, so it supports fire-and-forget work tasks.
+Asynchronous vs Synchronous Work TasksThe work queue facility is fundamentally asynchronous, so it supports fire-and-forget work tasks.

 The work queue code also has functions that support higher-level synchronous work tasks between threads.
 That is, a calling thread can fire off a work task